Breast Cancer Stories

 A lot.
-Everybody says this but the people who stick around and the people who go away, I was surprised by the way people deal with it and make it about themselves.
+Everybody says this but there are people who stick around and there are people who go away, I was surprised by the way people deal with it and make it about themselves.

 I’m surprised that random strangers who have come up to me mostly good in terms of seeing me, seeing me bald, knowing what’s going on and directly asking me if I have cancer, which is strange.